Clicky

 Screenshot of Colorado RattleCam livestream at night, courtesy of Project RattleCam.

-So I asked about this, thinking maybe these were flies or mosquitoes and wondering if biting insects pester rattlesnakes, too.
 According to Owen: “The insects you saw are flies in the family Psychodidae.
 We have seen some females feeding on the snakes’ blood.
 Most of the flies we see are males, which may be trying to find mates.”

 Rebranding rattlesnakes